Who Is Cassian Andor From Star Wars?

-It's been a minute since 2016's "Rogue One: A Star Wars Story," but Disney+ is revisiting the film with "Andor," its upcoming series about Rebel spy Cassian Andor.
-Yes, Diego Luna returns to this fan-favorite part, portraying the character in what Disney bills as a spy thriller set five years before the events of "Rogue One."
-Season one of the new show will premiere this August, following Cassian's journey into the Rebel leader viewers met in "Rogue One."
-Need a refresher on what goes down in the movie and how Luna's character fits into it?
-Here's a primer on Cassian Andor to jog your memory.
+It's been a minute since 2016's "Rogue One: A Star Wars Story," but Disney+ is revisiting the film with "Andor," its new series about Rebel spy Cassian Andor.
+Yes, Diego Luna is back in the fan-favorite role, portraying the character in what Disney bills as a spy thriller set five years before the events of "Rogue One."
+Season one of the new show premiered Sept.
+21 with three episodes, following Cassian's journey into the Rebel leader viewers met in "Rogue One."
+And in those episodes, fans learned a lot about Cassian's backstory.
+Here's a primer on Cassian Andor — everything we already knew, plus all the major info we've learned in "Andor" so far.

 Who Is Cassian Andor?